-- What you are trying to do
+What you are trying to do

-- What will tell you that you did it
+What will tell you that you did it

-Good examples of objectives are: “Use InfoPath, SharePoint, and SharePoint Workflows to reduce TPS-421A form processing time from 5 days to 3 days.”, or “Reduce meeting minute approval time from executives from 3 days to 1 day”.
+Good examples of objectives are: “Use InfoPath, SharePoint, and SharePoint Workflows to reduce TPS-421A form processing time from 5 days to 3 days.”, or “Reduce meeting minute approval time from executives from 20 days to 10 days”.

 Make the Technology Work for People, Not the People Work for Technology

-There’s a common saying amongst a lot of SharePoint admins I’ve worked with that people have to learn to do things “The SharePoint Way”.
-I spent much of the early part of working with SharePoint trying to get people to change how they work towards The SharePoint Way, with admittedly little success.
+There’s a common saying among a lot of SharePoint admins I’ve worked with that people have to learn to do things “The SharePoint Way”.
+I spent much of the early part of working with SharePoint trying to get people to change how they work towards The SharePoint Way, with mixed success.
 Sometimes people have been doing a process for 5, 10, or even 15 years, and they’ve seen technologies like SharePoint come and go.
 You can’t expect to make people’s processes change overnight, particularly if they haven’t been sold on SharePoint.
 When I started to see real success, it was because I accepted that people have a process that can be fit into SharePoint, and that SharePoint can be adapted to fit people as well – in essence, finding a middle ground between people and technology.